Be honest. Do you feel like the bar for green living is set so high that it’s not practical for the way you live?

 Can we agree to focus on taking just one step — really just one at a time?
 Once we’ve done that — then and only then — should we think about taking another step.
 Taking small steps helps us avoid overwhelm, builds new habits, and gives us momentum to keep moving forward.

-That’s why I started One-Step Wednesdays to provide a little inspiration and to kick-start your efforts.
+That’s why I started Green Living Tips to provide a little inspiration and to kick-start your efforts.

 With thousands of healthy living blogs out there, I’m honored you’re here and hope you’ll become a regular visitor.
 Feel free to introduce yourself in the comments and let me know your biggest pain points or where you’ve found the most success on your path to green living.
 Namaste!